TheophilusM/DockerAndKubernetes/README.md

 * `docekr volumes ls`
 * `docekr volume rm <volumn-name>`
 * `docekr volumes prune`
-    - to remove all unnecesary volumns
+    - to remove all unnecesary volumns for containers not running
 * `docker-compose up -d --build`
     - run docker-compose yml file
     - builds image if it doesn't exist using cache and then run the container